-This involves taking medication in the form of tablet or injection to induce ovulation.
+This involves taking medication in the form of tablets or injections to induce ovulation.
 Then you will be advised of the optimal time to have intercourse.
 This is an appropriate treatment for women who do not regularly ovulate.
-It is of minimal benefit to women who already naturally ovulates each month.
+It is of minimal benefit to women who already naturally ovulate each month.

 Intrauterine Insemination (IUI)

 This involves pinpointing the day of ovulation, and then concentrating the moving proportion of sperm (motile sperm) and injecting it directly into the uterine cavity.
 This helps the sperm bypass the cervical canal.
 This treatment is less effective if the sperm is very abnormal or with advancing age of the woman.

 In Vitro Fertilisation (IVF)